Eileenzyf/ISO-App-Prediction/README.md

 		 1. Set up the environment (1 point)
 		 2. Move algorithm from local to AWS (4 points)
 		 3. Run and save the trained model (2 points)
-		 4. Set up the data pipeline
+		 4. [Icebox] Set up the data pipeline
 	- **Epic 5:** Web App Development to build interactive features that allow users to enter their data to get predictions.
 		- Stories:
 		1. [Icebox] Writing the backend using Flask app.